Aris-t2/CustomizeMyBird/README.md

 ## Thunderbird 68+

 **CMB will not be updated for Thunderbird 68+, please don't ask for it.
 I'm done with Mozilla and their lies about keeping the "old" add-on eco system in Thunderbird.
-This add-on will not be rewritten by me again!**
+This add-on will not be rewritten by me again!
+Use [CustomCSSforTb](https://github.com/Aris-t2/CustomCSSforTb) instead**

 ## Download